kagenocookie/ReachForGodot/README.md

 - enums
     - flag enums (autodetect flag enums maybe)
     - support manually overriding enum settings (IsFlags, custom entries)
+- support editing of as many file formats as possible
-- support serializing objects to JSON - Content Editor integration
+- support serializing objects to JSON - for Content Editor integration and for upgrading changes in case of game updates
-- unpacker integration - automatically extract files from paks as needed instead of requiring everything to be pre-extracted
+- unpacker integration and packed file browser - automatically extract files from paks as needed instead of requiring everything to be pre-extracted
 - game specific tooling to make navigation between scenes easier (mainly looking at DD2 / open world assets)
 - look into potential GUI support